Mount Garibaldi: Indigenous peoples

-To the Squamish people, the local indigenous people of this area, Mount Garibaldi is called Nch’kay̓ (in-ch-KAI).
+To the Squamish people, the local indigenous people of this area, Mount Garibaldi is called Nch'ḵay̓ (in-ch-KAI).
 In their language it means "Dirty Place", referring to the muddy waters of the Cheekye River.
 Mount Garibaldi is considered sacred to the Squamish people as it is an important part of their history.
 In their oral history, they passed down a story of the great flood that covered their land after the last ice age.
 During the flood, Mount Garibaldi was only one of two mountains that peaked over the water.
 The Squamish people headed for Mount Garibaldi and latched their canoes to the mountain with a rope made from woven cedar bark in order to prevent being swept away.
 As the flood waters started to recede, a large lake was formed and the Squamish people returned to their home site in Squamish.

 Mount Garibaldi is the largest volcano in Squamish Nation territory.
 An obsidian outcrop on the southeastern flank of Mount Garibaldi is said by the Squamish people to have been created by the thunderbird, a legendary creature in some North American indigenous peoples' history and culture.
 During battles, the thunderbird helped the Squamish people fight against evil by shooting lightning from its eyes and creating powerful winds and thunder with its wings.
 The obsidian outcrop is where lightning from the thunderbird's eyes struck ground.
 Garibaldi obsidian was used to create tools due to its ability to form sharp edges, but its quality is poor compared to other obsidian sources in British Columbia.
 Pieces of Garibaldi obsidian are distributed in the Strait of Georgia where they occur in archaeological sites as early as 4,500 years old.